Uproar in India over Bihar chief minister pulling down Muslim woman’s hijab

 In a video that soon went viral on social media, Kumar, holding an official document in hand and flanked by a few other officials, points to what the doctor was wearing and asks her to remove it.

-Before she could react, Kumar stretches his hand and pulls her hijab down, exposing her face, before a minister standing next to him could stop him, while others present on stage laugh.
+Before she could react, Kumar stretches his hand and pulls her hijab down, exposing her face, as a minister standing next to him makes a feeble attempt to stop him while others present on stage laugh.

 Kumar, 74, has been Bihar’s chief minister for most of the past two decades.
 He is a close ally of Prime Minister Narendra Modi’s Bharatiya Janata Party (BJP).
 Last month, their alliance won the Bihar legislative assembly election, in which the BJP emerged as the single largest party for the first time.